AshleyPikachu/Super-Bit-Shader/README.md

 7. You are now ready to play Virtual Boy.

 -----------------------------------------------------------------------------------------------------------------------
-Google Cardboard Setup - Virtual Boy (A controller & Bluetotooth Smarphone Required)
+Google Cardboard - Virtual Boy (A controller & Bluetotooth Smarphone Required)
 -----------------------------------------------------------------------------------------------------------------------
 🔵**Setting Up Retroarch**
 1. With Super-Bit-Shader setup, start a Virtual Boy game.